Photo: Night view of the Changdeokgung Palace Huwon

 Changgyeonggung Palace, in particular, is the perfect destination for any who are interested in seeing Korean palaces.
 Designated as a World Heritage site by UNESCO in 1997, Changdeokgung Palace is said to be the most traditional and authentic of Seoul's five palaces.
 It has been praised for its architectural sensitivity to its natural surroundings and lauded as a representative masterpiece of East Asian Palace Architecture.
 The palace is also believed to have the perfect geographical location according to ancient philosophies like that of Feng Shui.

-As amazing as the palace is in the daylight, it's even more magical when you stroll through the grounds under the light of the full moon.
-If you like to know more on how this would feel like, join in the annual moonlit journey through Changdeokgung Palace!
+As amazing as the palace is in the daylight, it’s even more magical when you stroll through the grounds under the light of the full moon.
+If you like to know more how this would feel like, join in annual moonlit journey through Changdeokgung Palace!

 * Changdeokgung Moonlight Tour Route

 ① Donhwamun (Main Gate) (돈화문); tour meeting point → ② Jinseonmun Gate (진선문) → ③ Injeongjeon Hall (인정전) → ④ Nakseonjae (낙선재); viewing the full moon → ⑤ Sangnyangjeong Pavilion (상량정); Daeguem Solo Performance → ⑥ Buyongji Pond (부용지); viewing the fullmoon → ⑦ Bullomun Gate (불로문) → ⑧ Yeongyeongdang Hall (연경당); watching performance and sampling refreshments → ⑨ Secret Garden Forest trail (후원); end of tour